Phoenix35/js-help/README.md

 ## Node.js

 If not already done, install [Node.js](<https://nodejs.org/en/download/>).
-I prefer the latest version but you can install LTS if you want (v14 "Fermium" as of writing).
+I prefer the latest version but you can install LTS if you want (v16 "Gallium" as of writing).
 You should spend some time learning how to use node.js and particularly npm after you've become familiar with JavaScript proper.

 ## Editor